 If your cat is easy to medicate, there are some fabulous herbal remedies that can help your cat fight cancer, or at least rebuild strength during cancer treatment.
 Essiac tea, for example, is well known for cancer patients.
 Stasis Breaker and Max’s Formula are also two remedies I use frequently.

-If your cat has pain, consider arnica or cannabis (very dilute and from a reputable source, and only if it is legal in your state, of course!) as these don’t affect the kidneys and may stimulate appetite.
+If your cat has pain, consider arnica or cannabis (very dilute and from a reputable source, and only if it is legal in your state, of course!) as these don’t affect the kidneys and may stimulate the appetite.

 Prevention is ideal and cats’ bodies give us clues of inflammation — shedding, infections, and other signs that health isn’t perfect — years before they develop cancer.
 But if your kitty does get the dreaded cancer diagnosis, know that alternative therapy under Dr. Pope’s guidance can help any decision you make for your feline friend.